horaciocome1/simple-recyclerview-touch-listener/README.md

 Please be expressive, so others so we'all will be able to understand each other!

 ## Simple RecyclerView Utils
-This is part of a serie of libraries that pretend to make recyclerview usage more easy.
+This is part of a series of libraries that pretend to make recyclerView usage more easy.
 For a adapter please see [Simple RecyclerView Adapter](https://github.com/horaciocome1/simple-recyclerview-adapter)